ljubitje/KDE-Sensible-Monitor/README.md

 # KDE Sensible Monitor
-this is my custom Page for KDE's System Monitor (ex ksysguard).
+This is my custom Page for KDE's System Monitor (ex ksysguard).

-includes system info, CPU, GPU, network, and temperatures.
+Includes system info, CPU, GPU, network, and temperatures.

 Some fields will remain blank.
 This is normal.
 They depend on your specific hardware.